arkency/posts/posts/2017-11-15-soa-microservices-ruby-eventide-scott-bellware-interview.md

 The primary concern for a service architecture is both autonomy and understanding for any service whether its messages must arrive at their destinations, or if losing messages is acceptable.

-If you don’t have a background in distributed systems, then the first thing you need to do is learn how easy it is to get tricked into believing that a broker, rather than application code, can guarantee anything about message delivery.
+If you don’t have a background in distributed systems, then the first thing you need to do is learn how easy it is to get tricked into believing that a broker, rather than applicative code, can guarantee anything about message delivery.
 As tempting as that belief is, it’s the most dangerous indulgence that a developer or architect can make.
 It’s the thing that will lead to malfunctions like putting more money into a customer’s account than they’ve deposited, or taking away more money than they’ve withdrawn, or not processing any operations at all.

 Microservices is a style that’s predicated on the recognition that message transports - no matter how elaborate - cannot guarantee anything but the fundamental physics of messaging: 1) Messages will be delivered more than once, and 2) Messages will not be delivered at all.
+And in many cases, that messages will not arrive in the order that you expected them to be in.

 The only things that really need to be considered when evaluating an architecture are the foundational principles.
 If you don’t know what they are, then getting familiar with them and comfortable with them is the first step.
 And unfortunately, because there is so much more misinformation available on the web now, it’s a much more difficult proposition.

 The architecture is a result of considering and employing the principles.
 If those principles and their application is unknown, then developers and architects are largely guessing at what a service architecture might be.
-It’s better to clean up the monolith and introduce the separation, and partitioning that should have been in the monolith from the start.
+It can be a better use of time to clean up the monolith and introduce the separation, and partitioning that should have been in the monolith from the start.

 Service architecture is not an answer to a monolith that was left to run wild with shortcuts and undisciplined hacking.
 If you can’t build a monolith that you don’t end up wanting to replace, you should be very concerned about pursuing a service architecture.